MicrosoftDocs/dynamics365smb-docs/business-central/fa-depreciation-methods.md

 ms.service: dynamics-365-business-central
 ---

 # Depreciation Methods for Fixed Assets

 There are eight methods of depreciation available in [!INCLUDE [prod_short](includes/prod_short.md)]:

-* Straight-Line
+* Straight-Line (SL).

+  Depreciates a fixed asset either with a fixed yearly percentage or with a fixed yearly amount.
-* Declining-Balance 1
+* Declining-Balance 1 (DB1)

+  Allocates the largest part of an asset's cost to the early years of its useful lifetime.
-* Declining-Balance 2
+* Declining-Balance 2 (DB2)
+  Similar to DB1, but allows depreciation amounts that decline for non-yearly deprecation periods.
 * DB1/SL
+  Abbreviated combination of Declining-Balance 1 and Straight-Line.
 * DB2/SL
-* User-defined
+* Half-Year Convention.

-  Define your own depreciation method by using depreciation tables.
-To learn more about applying a user-defined depreciation method, go to [Set Up User-Defined Depreciation Method](fa-how-setup-user-defined-depreciation-method.md).
+  Depreciates a fixed asset by the same amount each year.
 * Manual

-  Use the manual method for assets that aren't subject to depreciation, for example, land.
-You must enter depreciation in the fixed asset G/L journal.
-The **Calculate Depreciation** batch job omits fixed assets that use the manual depreciation method.
+  For assets that aren't subject to depreciation, for example, land.

-* Half-Year Convention
+* User-defined depreciation

-  This method depreciates a fixed asset by the same amount each year.
+  Roll your own method.

 ## Straight-Line depreciation

+With Straight-Line depreciation, you deprecate the asset value either with a fixed yearly percentage or with a fixed yearly amount over the depreciation period.
 When you use the straight-line method, you must specify one of the following options in the fixed asset depreciation book:

 * The depreciation period (years or months) or a depreciation ending date
 * A fixed yearly percentage